A Time Clock That Perfectly Integrates with Asana – Velocity Automotive

 What project management tool do you use?
 Why do you additionally demand a time clock for it?

 As a primary project management tool, we’re using Asana.
 It is the easiest way for teams to track work and get results.
 It lets you know who is doing what, by when.
 No matter if it is a one-time task or repeating daily or weekly business: communication and organization work just fine with Asana.

 With Asana app, there are numerous advantages combined: intuitive interfaces, variable evaluation options, and a very practical Everhour integration that allows us to track times of Asana projects and tasks even when days are stressful.

 We‘ve worked with Excel before, which was not practical for us 🙂

-Top 3 Everhour features your team find especially beneficial?
+Top 3 Everhour features your team finds especially beneficial?

 It was very interesting to learn more about your company, get insights into your team workaround.
-We are always open to a dialogue, love to listen to your thoughtful feedback and want to constantly improve our product for you.
+We are always open to dialogue, love to listen to your thoughtful feedback, and want to constantly improve our product for you.